 \section{Conclusion and outlook}

-In this paper we presented a series of high-resolution direct numerical simulations of magnetized halos collapsing under self-gravity and analyzed the evolution of the magnetic energy spectrum.
+In this paper, we present a series of high-resolution direct numerical simulations of magnetized halos collapsing under self-gravity and an analysis of the evolution of the magnetic energy spectrum.
 Our main findings can be summarized as follows:

 \begin{enumerate} \item Gravitational collapse drives a forward cascade of magnetic energy when the initial peak of the magnetic energy spectrum, $k_{\mathrm{peak},0}$, lies at wavenumbers smaller than the initial Jeans wavenumber (i.e., when magnetic energy is concentrated on scales larger than those of the density field), $k_{\mathrm{J},0}$ (the opposite ordering leads to inverse transfer and decay of the magnetic field).
-In the default configuration considered in this work, $k_{\mathrm{peak},0} < k_{\mathrm{J},0}$, and for runs in which turbulence does not fully develop due to large dissipation parameters, the magnetic spectrum evolves predominantly through compression and forward spectral transfer.
+In the default configuration considered in this work, $k_{\mathrm{peak},0} < k_{\mathrm{J},0}$, as well as for runs where turbulence does not fully develop due to large dissipation parameters, the magnetic spectrum evolves predominantly through compression and forward spectral transfer.
 In this regime, our results are in approximate agreement with the analytical forward-cascade model of \citet{AbramsonEtAl2025} when considering a simple toy collapse rate and with the cosmological simulations of \citet{MtchedlidzeEtAl2022}, which consider PMFs with different coherence scales.

 \item In addition to the forward cascade, a small-scale dynamo emerges at sufficiently high Reynolds numbers.
-Our study shows that whether dynamo amplification becomes dynamically important is determined by the competition between the dynamo growth timescale $t_{\text{SSD}}$ (the inverse growth rate of the small-scale dynamo) and the free-fall time $t_{\text{ff}}$.
+Our study shows that whether dynamo amplification becomes dynamically important is determined by the competition between the dynamo growth timescale $t_{\text{SSD}}$ (the inverse growth rate of the small-scale dynamo) and the free-fall time, $t_{\text{ff}}$.
 If $t_{\text{SSD}} \ll t_{\text{ff}}$, the dynamo efficiently amplifies magnetic energy on the viscous scale during collapse.
 If $t_{\text{SSD}} \gg t_{\text{ff}}$, dynamo action is too slow to compete with gravitational contraction and magnetic amplification is dominated by compression and forward spectral transfer.